 - Organizational Structure – Assisted with analysis and advice to LA Metro on best practices and steps for effectively structuring LA Metro’s internal organization to take advantage of P3 delivery opportunities, including advice on a policy statement; procedures for screening and selecting candidate projects; adapting CEQA/NEPA, conceptual and preliminary engineering scopes of work to maintain opportunities for later private sector innovation; interdepartmental P3 training; and organization of a P3 steering committee.

-- Union Station Commercial Development – Lead legal advisor on the upcoming procurement of an exclusive negotiating agreement (ENA) for potential major commercial development of LA Metro and City of Los Angeles properties near LA Union Station.
+- Union Station Commercial Development – Lead legal advisor on the prospective procurement of an exclusive negotiating agreement (ENA) for potential major commercial development of LA Metro and City of Los Angeles properties near LA Union Station.
 Services include assisting with organizing an industry forum and meetings with major industry players to gauge interest in the project and with preparing an RFQ for the ENA.

 - Grand Central Square Joint Development – Lead legal advisor in all legal aspects of LA Metro’s involvement in the $42 million, privately held mixed use project located adjacent to the Red Line's Hill Street station in downtown Los Angeles.
 Fred negotiated and prepared a complex set of agreements governing the financing, renovation, construction, leasing and operation of the project, including subsequent modifications.
 The transaction included revenue sharing for LA Metro and promoted a private project important to urban revitalization, air quality attainment, affordable housing goals and increased ridership.